What is Care Coordination?

 - Help patients fully engage in their care

-Successful care coordination involves full participation and cooperation between the patients, providers, and care systems.
-PCDC supports successful care coordination by offering services for the systems at large and the providers working within those systems.
-In particular, PCDC offers:
+Successful care coordination involves full participation and cooperation between patients, providers, and care systems.

-Care Coordination Training, where PCDC trainers work with care staff to develop the skills needed to provide comprehensive, efficient, and coordinated care.
+Care Coordination training, in which PCDC trainers work with care staff to develop the skills needed to provide comprehensive, efficient, and coordinated care.

 Coaching and Technical Assistance, where PCDC coaches work with health care organizations to implement operations and processes that will facilitate proper care coordination among care providers.